nishchay/translations/static/english/contribute/code.md

 ##### Choose work

-Before you start working, its better to check existing Pull request.
-You can also find issues on github and start working on it.
+Visit [Nishchay Atlassian Jira](https://nishchay.atlassian.net/jira/software/c/projects/NF/issues?filter=allissues) and choose any task you want to work on.

+If you have found an issue or thing you want to improve which does not exists in list, create new case and start working on it.

+If you want Jira account, please send email to [support@nishchay.io](mailto:support@nishchay.io) from your registered email address(Nishchay website).

 ##### Install development version